iamjohnbarker/live-stream-break/README.md

 'Talk Time' will begin a countdown timer right on your Live Stream Break display window, this will allow viewers to be kept up to date on when the event beings/continues.

-There are also desktop notifcations built right in so that you know when there are 5 mins, 3 mins & 1 minute left on the timer.
+There are also desktop notifications built right in so that you know when there are 5 mins, 3 mins & 1 minute left on the timer.

 ### On-brand
-(Coming soon) You'll be able to change the branding of LSB.
+Use hex colours to change the branding on the display.
+More customisation coming in future versions!

 ## Download
 Grab the [latest version here](https://github.com/iamjohnbarker/live-stream-break/tree/master/releases).